This post may contain affiliate links, view our disclosure policy.

 Where We Stayed

-We chose to stay outside of the park in the beautiful town of Whitefish, Montana, and highly recommend this option to others.
+We chose to stay outside the park in the beautiful town of Whitefish, Montana.

-Whitefish is located a convenient 27 miles from the West Entrance of Glacier National Park.
+Whitefish is conveniently located 27 miles from the West Entrance of Glacier National Park.

-There are amazing restaurants in Whitefish, as well as dozens of things to do in Whitefish that include spending time on Whitefish Lake.
+There are amazing restaurants in Whitefish, as well as dozens of things to do in Whitefish including spending time on Whitefish Lake.

 Staying here can be a vacation in itself!